sundargates/mantis/docs/docs/writingjobs/twitter.md

 # Writing Your Second Mantis Job

-We'll be doing the classic word count example for streaming data.
-For this job we'll stream Tweets from Twitter, perform some application logic on the stream, and then write the data to a sink for consumption by other Mantis jobs.
-If you want to follow along check out the [Twitter Sample](https://github.com/Netflix/mantis-examples/tree/master/twitter-sample) project in our [mantis-examples](https://github.com/Netflix/mantis-examples/) repository.

-There are a few things to keep in mind when implementing a Mantis Job.

-* It is just Java.
-We need to implement a few interfaces but ultimately we're just writing Java.
-* Mantis jobs are composed of a source, n stages, and a sink.
-* Mantis makes heavy use of Reactive Streams as a DSL for implementing processing logic.
+Our first tutorial primed us for writing and executing a job end-to-end but it wasn't particularly interesting from a data perspective because it just repeatedly looped over the contents of a book.
+In this example we'll explore writing a more involved source which reads an infinite stream of data from Twitter and performs the same word count in real-time.
+Mantis jobs can easily subscribe to one another using some built in sources but the technique in this tutorial can be used to pull external data into the Mantis ecosystem.

+To proceed you'll need to head over to Twitter and grab yourself a pair of API keys.

 ## The Source
 The source is responsible for ingesting data to be processed within the job.
-Many Mantis jobs will subscribe to other jobs and can simply use a templatized source such as `io.mantisrx.connectors.job.source.JobSource` which handles all the minutae of connecting to other jobs for us.
+Many Mantis jobs will subscribe to other jobs and can simply use a templatized source such as [`io.mantisrx.connectors.job.source.JobSource`](https://github.com/Netflix/mantis-connectors/blob/master/mantis-connector-job/src/main/java/io/mantisrx/connector/job/source/JobSource.java) which handles all the minutiae of connecting to other jobs for us.
 If however your job exists on the edge of Mantis it will need to pull data in via a custom source.
 Since we're reading from the Twitter API we'll need to do this ourselves.

-Our `TwitterSource` must implement `io.mantisrx.runtime.source.Source` which requires us to implement `call` and optionally `init`.
+Our [`TwitterSource`](https://github.com/Netflix/mantis/blob/master/mantis-runtime/src/main/java/io/mantisrx/runtime/source/Source.java) must implement [`io.mantisrx.runtime.source.Source`](https://github.com/Netflix/mantis/blob/master/mantis-runtime/src/main/java/io/mantisrx/runtime/source/Source.java) which requires us to implement `call` and optionally `init`.
 Mantis provides some guarantees here in that `init` will be invoked exactly once and before `call` which will be invoked at least once.
 This makes `init` the ideal location to perform one time setup and configuration for the source and `call` the ideal location for performing work on the incoming stream.
 The objective of this entire class is to have `call` return an `Observable<Observable<T>>` which will be passed as a parameter to the first stage of our job.

 Let's deconstruct the `init` method first.
 Here we will extract our parameters from the `Context` -- this allows us to write more generic sources which can be templatized and reused across many jobs.
 This is a very common pattern for writing Mantis jobs and allows you to iterate quickly testing various configurations as jobs can be resubmitted easily with new parameters.